beyarkay/masters-thesis/src/05_results.md

 had a very large range $[0.227, 0.968]$ when compared to the tied $[0.827, 1]$, spherical $[0.475, 0.895]$, and diagonal $[0.199, 0.817]$ covariance
 matrix HMMs.
-This is likely due to the full covariance matrix HMMs having the least constraints on the covariance matrix of the emission probability distributions, therefore having the greatest number of values which can influence the performance of the HMM.
+This is likely due to the full covariance matrix HMMs having the fewest constraints on the covariance matrix of the emission probability distributions, therefore having the greatest number of parameters which can influence the performance of the HMM.

 The full covariance matrix HMMs have the next best performance after the tied